-Finance has been consulted and has agreed the financial implications as set a the report.
-Yes \square
+Fina ncial Details 5.1.
+The full financial implications of the recommendations are set out in the rep This includes a reference to full life cycle costs where appropriate. , , , , , , , , , , , , , , , , , , , 5.2.
+Finance has been consulted and has agreed the financial implications as out in the report.
+Yes \square set Staff fing 5.3.
+There are no staffing implications arising from this report 6.0.
+Exempt Reports 6.1.

-5.4.
-Staffing

-5.5.
-There are no staffing implications arising from this report

-6.0.
-Exempt Reports

-6.1.
 Is this report exempt?
-Yes ☐ (please detail the reasons for exemption below) No ☑

-7.0.
-Declarations

-The recommendations contained within this report support or implement our Corporate Priorities and Council Policies.

-(1) Our Priorities (Please double click on the check box ☑)

-The area has a positive image and attracts people and businesses Our communities are more cohesive and inclusive People are better skilled, trained and ready for learning and employment Our communities are safer Vulnerable people and families are supported Substance misuse and its effects are reduced Health is improving and health inequalities are reducing The environment is protected and enhanced for all The Council is effective, efficient and recognised for excellence

-(2) Council Policies (Please detail)

-8.0.
-Equalities Impact

-8.1. that i Have you undertaken the required equalities impact assessment to ensure no groups are adversely affected by the recommendations?
-No ☑
+Yes ☐ (please detail the reasons for exemption below) No. o 🗹 7.0.
+Declarations The recommendations contained within this report support or implement o Corporate Priorities and Council Policies. ur (1) Our Priorities (Please double click on the check box ☑) The area has a positive image and attracts people and businesses Our communities are more cohesive and inclusive People are better skilled, trained and ready for learning and employment Our communities are safer Vulnerable people and families are supported Substance misuse and its effects are reduced Health is improving and health inequalities are reducing The environment is protected and enhanced for all The Council is effective, efficient and recognised for excellence (2) Council Policies (Please detail) 8.0.
+Equalities Impact that no groups are adversely affected by the recommendations?

-9.0.
-Legality

-9.1. repo It has been confirmed that in adopting the recommendations contained in this rt, the Council is acting within its legal powers.

-Yes ☑

-10.0 Appendices

-10.1.
-None.